In this blog post, we will dive deep into sales enablement and answer the three most important questions about it:

 - 96% of consumers find videos helpful when making purchase decisions online.

-- 58% of consumers feel companies which produce video content are more trustworthy.
+- 87% of consumers feel companies that produce video ads are more trustworthy.

 - 71% of consumers say videos leave a positive impression of a company.

 - 7 out of 10 B2B buyers watch a video sometime during their buying process.

 Videos are a critical part of sales enablement and must not be taken lightly.

 Did you know that only 24% of sales emails are opened?
 Sales teams need to have a set of pre-designed email templates to test their outreach campaigns and see what works and what doesn’t.

 Marketers need to make sure that the sales team is equipped with a plenty of email templates for various stages in a buyer’s journey.